Todiguide guide turistiche della Regione Umbria 389 424 62 62

 Rope Drawing in the house

-In short, the Painted House is definitely something unique that you don’t expect to find in a town like Todi… something impossible to describe without looking at it.
+In short, the Painted House is definitely something unique that you don’t expect to find in a medieval town like Todi… something impossible to describe without seeing it.

-Last but not least, the house is deeply soaked with the love that binds the artist to his wife and vice versa.
-The house is in a certain way showing their love for each other; they are a beloved couple in Todi, thanks to their kindness and politeness.
+Last but not least, the house is deeply soaked with the love that bound the artist to his wife and vice versa.
+The house is in a certain way the symbol of their love for each other; they were a beloved couple in Todi, everyone knew and admired them thanks to their kindness and politeness.

 Interiors